OGWJ/nerdquiz/README.md

 6. Built the backbone of the back-end
 7. Implemented SocketIO
 8. Debugged to make sure the app is stable
+9. Deployed the front-end to Netlify and the back-end to Heroku

 ## Licence
 * [Licence](https://opensource.org/licenses/mit-license.php)